tundish/blathnaid/blathnaid/book/ante.rst

 ------

-*The characters in this story are fictitious, notwithstanding the names they are given.
+*The characters in this story are fictitious, notwithstanding the names they have been given.
 There is a question as to how real the Author is.
 We think he has drawn on current events for his inspiration, instead of making it all up like a proper writer would.*